Fischer1000/musiq/README.md

 - `-D` disables all songs
 - `-R` resets the played status of all songs

+### The web UI
 Configuring the program as well as adding songs and events can be done using the web UI, which can be found on the previously specified webpage.

+The other controls are fairly straightforward, so only the event creation is explained.

+Creating a new event can be done by naming it and selecting a file for it to play.
+Currently only scheduled events are supported.\
+Select a trigger time for the event then select a repetition interval (in seconds).
+This controls how often the event will be retriggered.
+If zero, the event will only trigger once.\
+Selecting a repetition amount to specify how many times the event must be triggered before inactivating.
+If zero, the event will never deactivate.\
+Selecting auto deletion will make so that if the event would deactivate, it would instead delete itself.

+### Note
 See `ENVVARS.md` for accepted compile-time and runtime environment variables

 ## Note